-- A. The following are valid excuses for absences: - 1.
-Illness, health condition or medical appointment (including, but not limited to, medical, counseling, dental, optometry, pregnancy, and in-patient or out-patient treatment for chemical dependency or mental health) for the student or person for whom the student is legally responsible; - 2.
-Family emergency including, but not limited to, a death or illness in the family;
+- A. Absences due to the following reasons are excused: - i.
+Physical health or mental health symptoms, illness, health condition or medical appointment for the student or person for whom the student is legally responsible.
+Examples of symptoms, illness, health conditions, or medical appointments include, but are not limited to, medical, counseling, mental health wellness, dental, optometry, pregnancy, and behavioral health treatment (which can include in-patient or outpatient treatment for chemical dependency or mental health); - ii.
+Family emergency including, but not limited to, a death or illness in the family; - iii.
+Religious or cultural purpose including observance of a religious or cultural holiday or participation in religious or cultural instruction; - iv.
+Court, judicial proceeding, court-ordered activity, or jury service; - v.
+Post-secondary, technical school or apprenticeship program visitation, or scholarship interview; - vi.
+State-recognized search and rescue activities consistent with RCW 28A.225.055; - vii.
+Absence directly related to the student's homeless or foster care/dependency status; - viii.
+Absences related to deployment activities of a parent or legal guardian who is an active duty member consistent with RCW 28A.705.010; - ix.
+Absences due to suspensions, expulsions or emergency expulsions imposed pursuant to chapter 392-400 WAC if the student is not receiving educational services and is not enrolled in qualifying "course of study" activities as defined in WAC 392-121-107;

-- 3. Religious or cultural purpose including observance of a religious or cultural holiday or participation in religious or cultural instruction; - 4.
-Court, judicial proceeding, court-ordered activity, or jury service; - 5.
-Post-secondary, technical school or apprenticeship program visitation, or scholarship interview; - 6.
-State-recognized search and rescue activities consistent with RCW 28A.225.055; - 7.
-Absence directly related to the student's homeless or foster care/dependency status; - 8.
-Absences related to deployment activities of a parent or legal guardian who is an active duty member consistent with RCW 28A.705.010; - 9.
-Absences due to suspensions, expulsions or emergency expulsions imposed pursuant to chapter 392-400 WAC if the student is not receiving educational services and is not enrolled in qualifying "course of study" activities as defined in WAC 392-121-107; - 10.
-Absences due to student safety concerns, including absences related to threats, assaults, or bullying; - 11.
-Absences due to a student's migrant status; and - 12.
-An approved activity that is consistent with district policy and is mutually agreed upon by the principal or designee and a parent, guardian, or emancipated youth. - 13.
-Absences related to the student's illness, health condition, or medical appointments due to COVID-19; - 14.
-Absences related to caring for a family member who has an illness, health condition, or medical appointment due to COVID-19; - 15.
-Absences related to the student's employment or other family obligations during regularly scheduled school hours that are temporarily necessary due to COVID-19 until other arrangements can be made, including placement in a more flexible education program; - 16.
-Absences due to the student's parent's work schedule or other obligations during regularly scheduled school hours, until other arrangements can be made; - 17.
-Absences due to the student's lack of necessary instructional tools, including internet broadband access or connectivity; and - 18.
-Other COVID-19 related circumstances as determined between school and parent or emancipated youth.
+- x.
+Absences due to student safety concerns, including absences related to threats, assaults, or bullying; - xi.
+Absences due to a student's migrant status; and - xii.
+An approved activity that is consistent with district policy and is mutually agreed upon by the principal or designee and a parent, guardian, or emancipated youth; - xiii.
+Absences due to the student's lack of necessary instructional tools, including internet access or connectivity. - B. In the event of emergency school facility closure due to COVID-19, other communicable disease outbreak, natural disaster, or other event when districts are required to provide synchronous and asynchronous instruction, absences due to the following reasons are excused: - i.
+Absences related to the student's illness, health condition, or medical appointments due to COVID-19 or other communicable disease; - ii.
+Absences related to caring for a family member who has an illness, health condition, or medical appointment due to COVID-19, other communicable disease, or other emergency health condition related to school facility closures; - iii.
+Absences related to the student's family obligations during regularly scheduled school hours that are temporarily necessary because of school facility closures, until other arrangements can be made; and - iv.
+Absences due to the student's parent's work schedule or other obligations during regularly scheduled school hours, until other arrangements can be made.

-A school principal or designee has the authority to determine if an absence meets the above criteria for an excused absence.
-Districts may define additional categories or criteria for excused absences.
+The District may define additional categories or criteria for excused absences.
+A school principal or designee has the authority to determine if an absence meets this policy according to the above criteria for an excused absence.